Kalabasha, Beit El-Wali and Kertassi Temples - Photo 1

 Western Aswan Island (Ghard Aswan): pickup at the West Bank Ferry terminal.Elefantina Island (Guizirit Alfantin): pickup in front of the Kornish Al Nile KFC restaurant or the Telecom Egypt Office on El Sadat Road.Suhil Island (Guizirit Suhil): pickup at the West Bank Ferry terminal.

-If your hotel or boat is not located in downtown Aswan or the mentioned islands, we will meet you at one of the specified meeting points.
+If your accommodation is not within the downtown area or any mentioned islands, we'll coordinate a meeting at the specified points.

 Included